Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 Lack of standardisation of window and door systems considering the design approach is one of the major challenges faced by the architectural hardware industry.
 The use of high-end technology has grown exponentially, allowing for enhanced hardware design and production with the required quality and sustainability, says Ar.
 Gupta.
 Similarly, process-driven solutions also compel us to follow design practices that support the standardised hardware resolving our complexities regarding compatibility and functionality.
 Engineered solutions such as factory-made doors and windows provide us with much better standardised and certified products.

 However, in reality, lack of standardisation results from our construction practices which revel in customisation.
 Another problem is keeping up with the fast-paced, dynamic market in terms of product design.
 Standardisation can reduce cost factors, response times, and the need to stock a wide range of parts to some extent.
-Standardisation can be achieved by setting up guidelines which are accepted by all the stakeholders with regard to how a product can be created and supported.
+Standardisation can be achieved by setting up guidelines that are accepted by all the stakeholders with regard to how a product can be created and supported.
 Integration of the latest technology is one key aspect that must be considered, says Ar.
 Khan.

 Ar.
 Mehta agrees though a certain level of standardisation has taken place in terms of specifications for hardware for certain building user types, it is very broadly done and there is a long way to go in terms of creating standard specifications for all specific locations and function variants within a given building design typology.

 As every project has a different layout design, different floor heights, different structural design, etc., standardising window/door systems is a challenging task.
 But it is not impossible to achieve.
-This needs thorough coordination between the façade consultant, the architect and hardware manufacturers.
+This needs thorough coordination between the façade consultant, the architect and the hardware manufacturers.
 A thorough exercise is needed between designers and manufacturers to achieve hardware solutions that are best suited for the project, says Vora.
 Since the planner/ developer of every project is different, it is not possible to design every building in the same way.

 Manish Kumar adds that system designers should have enough knowledge to develop aluminium profiles according to the hardware standard.
 While preparing aluminium profile designing, the system developer and hardware manufacturer need to interact with each other to avoid later consequences, he adds.